 The principal activity of the Company is that of an investment holding company.
-The principal activities of the joint venture and subsidiaries are set out in Notes 17 and 18 respectively.
+The principal activities of the subsidiaries are set out in Note 16.

 2. Significant accounting policies

 2.1 Basis of preparation

 These financial statements have been prepared in accordance with Singapore Financial Reporting Standards ("FRS").
 The financial statements have been prepared under the historical cost convention, except as disclosed in the accounting policies below.